 Increased size without sacrificing our principles:

-CNB continues its commitment to the community and to innovation, earning an “Outstanding” on our 2010 Community Reinvestment Act (CRA) exam, and introducing our Mobile Banking app in 2012.
+CNB continues its commitment to the community and to innovation, earning an “Outstanding” on our 2010 Community Reinvestment Act (CRA) exam, and launching Remote Deposit giving business clients the ability to make deposits from their offices by scanning checks with a CNB-provided scanner.

 During our 40th anniversary year, our assets hit $850 million, and we opened a new branch in downtown Gatlinburg (open 7 days a week in season).
 We also received the FY2013 “Top Dollar” 504 First Mortgage Lender of the Year award from the Small Business Administration.